Updated: Apr 24

 Note: Not all passive sentences are wrong!
 Many times this isn't a grammar issue, it is a style issue.
-Still, you should be able to notice passive sentences in your own writing, and decide if the active voice is more powerful. (and it usually is!)
+Still, you should be able to notice passive sentences in your own writing and decide if the active voice is more powerful.
+(It usually is!)

-There were a great deal of toys and discarded laundry strewn about the room.
+There were plenty of toys and discarded laundry strewn about the room.

 Heaps of toys and discarded laundry were strewn about the room.

 The squabbling of little voices crying petulantly for treats could be heard.

 She heard petulant little voices squabbling for treats.